What Are My Addiction Treatment Options?

 Group therapy is a popular form of treatment in which a number of participants with similar experiences and difficulties meet together with one or more therapists to discuss their emotions and work to identify and change their self-destructive behaviours.

 This form of treatment is particularly effective when also combined with individual therapy, as it allows the individual to feel part of a wider support network while also focusing on their own individual recovery.
+Group therapy is also made to good use during NA or AA meetings, utilising the 12-step approach.
+Narcotics Anonymous and Alcoholics Anonymous groups operate across the country.
+Al-Anon and Nar-Anon are also available to assist family members of those experiencing issues with substance misuse.

 7. Family therapy